-Join us, October 11 and 12, 2019, for a workshop to launch The Journal of Law and Political Economy (JLPE), a peer-reviewed, interdisciplinary online publication.
+Join us this fall for a workshop to launch The Journal of Law and Political Economy (JLPE), a peer-reviewed, interdisciplinary online publication.
 The JLPE seeks to promote multi- and interdisciplinary analyses of the mutually constitutive interactions among law, society, institutions, and politics.
 Its central goal is to explore power in all its manifestations (race, class, gender, sexuality, disability, global inequality, etc.) and the relationship of law to power.
 Sponsored by The Baldy Center for Law & Social Policy, and Law and Political Economy Project, the workshop is free and open to the public with advance registration.
 Space is limited.
 Advance registration is required.

 UB NORTH CAMPUS

 9:00 a.m. to 5:30 p.m.

 (times as listed are subject to change)

 The workshop is free and open to the public with advance registration, using the link above.

 Martha McCluskey’s scholarship examines the relationship between economics and inequality in law.
 She is working on a book titled A Field Guide to Law, Economics and Justice.
 Earlier publications include a major study of workers’ compensation reform laws, several articles analyzing workers’ compensation insurance regulation, and articles on welfare policy and social citizenship.
 Much of her work explores the connections between economics and feminist legal theory.
 She is the co-editor of Feminism, Media, and the Law (Oxford University Press, 1997).
 McCluskey’s work builds on critical legal analysis of gender and race to develop the jurisprudence of disability and of economic class by addressing economic ideology.
 She is a co-organizer of the ClassCrits project, which brings together scholars in law, economics and other disciplines to develop a critical legal analysis of economic inequality through workshops, conference panels, scholarly publications and a blog.
 Read more.